MMK21Hub/C/README.md

 Example: `score.Ah8` would place the piece the value A<sub>32</sub> (i.e. zero) on the square `h8` (top-right corner) and give it the name `score`.

+### Operations

+Arithmetic operations are performed by specifying one square reference, an operator, and then another square reference.
+As such, it's a sandwich with square references as the bread and an operator as the filling.
+Scrumptious!

+Arithmetic operation instructions consist of 5 or 6 characters, depending on the length of the filling:

+1. The first two characters are a [reference](#referencing-board-squares) to the square that contains the first operand.
+2. Next is the operator, which may be one or two characters.
+See below for valid operators.
+3. The last two characters are a [reference](#referencing-board-squares) to the square that contains the second operand.

+#### Arithmetic operators

+TODO

 ### Reference

 #### Reserved characters